-- It is known for presence of Ozone layer. which is found near about 20-25 Km above the surface of earth - This layer is our protective layer which protect us from ultra violet radiations - $\bullet$ Because of absorption of ultraviolet radiation by ozone layer it raises the temperature of this layer up to -56 °C to -2 °C - Top part of this layer is called a Staratopause.
+- A stable layer above Troposphere is called a Stratosphere, which is extends about 50-55 km above the surface of earth. - It is known for presence of Ozone layer. which is found near about 20 25 Km above the surface of earth - This layer is our protective layer which protect us from ultra violet radiations - Because of absorption of ultraviolet radiation by ozone layer it raises the temperature of this layer up to -56 $^{\circ}C$ to -2 $^{\circ}C$ - top part of this layer is called a Staratopause